Samland-Gov/samland-coin/README.md

 #### Webserver Configuration

-This Krist node is supposed to be ran behind a serverside proxy.
+This Samland Coin node is supposed to be ran behind a serverside proxy.
 The file `casket_example.casket` includes a basic configuration for how to set up the proxy in [Casket](https://github.com/tmpim/casket).
 The Node.js webserver is not designed to and should not be exposed to the public web.
 HTTPS is required.